damlacim/QuizApp/README.md

 # Quiz App

 This is the latest version of QuizApp.
 I used Angela Yu's Quizlet app as a template.
 I made some improvements to it.
+I used MVVM pattern in app.

 ## Technologies